astroblog/astroblog.github.io/content/aboutpix.md

 ---
-title: "About These Pictures "
+title: "About the Pictures on this Blog"
 date: "2025-03-26"
 ---

-## About the Pictures on this Blog

 None of these pictures were taken using a large telescope or from a remote dark sky site.
 Instead, they are all taken from my light-polluted backyard surrounded by nearby street lights and neighbors' security lights.